- How to Apply KT Tape

 Pain is felt on the inside portion of the elbow and often radiates down the inside of the forearm and sometimes into the hand.
 The pain is made worse when gripping and can range from slight to excruciating.

 The condition usually goes away over time with rest.
-KT Tape can provide support, reduce pain, and reduce swelling for many injuries*.
+KT Tape can provide support, reduce pain, and reduce swelling for many injuries*, including golfer's elbow.
+The application shown here is recommended for use when golfer's elbow is causing pain or discomfort.
 Remember to ice after activity and lightly massage and stretch the muscles of the forearm as well.

 For additional resources, please visit the KT Tape Forum.